 - Install an OpenShift Container Platform cluster. - Install the OpenShift CLI (oc). - Log in to oc as a user with cluster-admin permission.

-- 1. View the machines that are in the cluster by running the following command: - \$ oc get machine -n openshift-machine-api
+- 1. View the machines that are in the cluster and identify the one to delete: - \$ oc get machine -n openshift-machine-api

-The command output contains a list of machines in the <clusterid>-<role>-<cloud_region> format.
+The command output contains a list of machines in the <clusterid>-worker-<cloud\region> format.